The SnowMan's JAWS For Windows Scripts Page

 What's New From The SnowMan

-- Sound Forge 17 scripts are in the works, we hope: Here on the Sound Forge 17 page
+- Sound Forge 17 scripts are suspended for now, pending restoration of the level meter.
+Read about it Here on the Sound Forge 17 page

 here on the REAPER page